aehrc/onto-atomio-cloak/README.md

 ### Putting it all together

 Most of the setup is handled within the docker-compose file, with some steps needing to be done manually for the first time.
-Namely creating the self signed certificates which is mentioned [here](#ontocloak) and generating some keycloak user's that is mentioned [here]()
+Namely creating the self signed certificates which is mentioned [here](#ontocloak--its-postgres-setup) and [here](#ontoserver-setup) and generating some keycloak user's that is mentioned [here](#postman)

 ##### Ontocloak & it's postgres setup